-Rep. Joshua Bray, R-Mount Vernon.
+Rep. Josh Bray, R-Mount Vernon, above, will help lead Treasurer-elect Mark Metcalf’s transition.
 (LRC Public Information)

 FRANKFORT – A bill that would stop automatic payroll deductions for dues of certain public employees who are part of a union or association has been passed by both the House and Senate